katereverie/Battleship/README.md

 **Problem**: Ensuring that all game logic components were thoroughly tested, including ship placement and shot validation, was challenging.
 **Solution**: Developed a comprehensive suite of unit tests using NUnit to cover critical game logic scenarios.
 Implemented mock objects to simulate different game states and verify the correctness of the functionality.

-## What I Learned

-- **Object-Oriented Design**: Implementing the Battleship game reinforced the importance of object-oriented principles such as encapsulation and inheritance.
-Designing classes for ships, grids, and game logic provided a practical understanding of these concepts.

-- **Game Logic and State Management**: Managing the state of the game, including ship placement and shot history, was a valuable experience in handling game state and ensuring consistent gameplay.

-- **Unit Testing**: Writing unit tests to cover critical functionality, such as ship placement and shot validation, highlighted the importance of testing and helped ensure the robustness of the application.

-- **Command-Line Interfaces**: Developing a console-based interface improved my skills in creating user interactions and managing console output effectively.